Vendor-Blobs/.github/profile/README.md

 - Vendor Blobs are purely based on proprietary-list.txt included in the Device Tree used in extracting.
 - It maybe edited or not edited.
 - Device and Vendor Names might different from what the device itself says.
-    - So I will be putting the Device in the Description Area just to be clear.
+    - So I will be putting the Device Name in the Description Area just to be clear.
 - If you want to request, submit an [issue](https://github.com/Vendor-Blobs/.github/issues).
     - As long as theres existing Device Tree and Android Dump for that specific device, I'll do it.